John-Hartman/InsightVM_API/readme.md

-This branch holds scripts for copying data from one IVM console to another
+This repository holds some helpful scripts for working with the Rapid7 InsightVM API.

-These scripts are as-is
+Some scripts are created for copying data from one console to another, setting the scan template on all sites, or changing the schedule for all scheduled scans.

-The IVM-Functions and copy_sites scripts are meant to be used together and all other scripts are currently stand alone scripts built to only do their specific purpose.
-Some of those other scripts functions are essentially built into the copy_sites script.
+The functions doc is just for interacting with the InsightVM API to cut the clutter out of the main code